 What is a surfboard leash?

-Who invented surfboard leash?
+Who invented it?

-Surgical cord used for the first leash was much to stretchy.
-It caused the surfboard to snap back towards the surfer.
-This is also the way Jack O’Neill lost his left eye.
 Pat recalls: “It was extremely hard to see the surgical tubing, and when I fell off my board, the board went into the wave and stretched the tubing out 22 to 23 feet.
 And then it came racing back like a speeding bullet.
 People had never seen anything like this.
-They thought it was a remote control or something.”
+They thought it was a remote control or something.

-Modern surfboard leash
+Modern leash

+Today the modern surf leashes are made of urethane.
+Urethane gives just enough stretch to ease the pull on you leg but it doesn’t make your surfboard snap back when the water releases it.
+BTW – it is still a good idea to protect your head with your arms when you surface after a wipeout (tested:) ).
 Leashes come in various thicknesses and lengths.
 The ankle strap which is usually Velcro is attached to the urethane with metal swivels.
 You attach you leash to the surfboard via a leash cup.
-Leash cup is a piece of plastic with a small metal bar in it that is laminated into the tail of the surfboard.
-The leash is then attached to the metal bar.
+Cup is a piece of plastic with a small metal bar in it that is laminated into the tail of the surfboard.
+Leash is then attached to the metal bar.
+Some of other innovations when it comes to leashes are: quick-release, rail-savers, single and double-swivel attachments, single and double-wrap ankle straps.

-How To Buy Surfboard Leash?
+How To Buy it?

-Leash Length
+Length

 Velcro ankle strap